AbdumurodovaZulfizar/ror-social-scaffold/README.md

 - Click on the `Code` green button
 - By the right end of the read-only input containing the repository link click the clipboard icon to copy the link
 - In your local PC, open your terminal in the folder you would like to clone the repository into
-- Clone the repository with the command: `git clone (copied link)`; like so: `git clone https://github.com/AbdumurodovaZulfizar/PrivateEvents`
+- Clone the repository with the command: `git clone (copied link)`; like so: `git clone https://github.com/AbdumurodovaZulfizar/ror-social-scaffold`
-- After the clone, type in the command `cd PrivateEvents` to access the directory on the terminal
+- After the clone, type in the command `cd ror-socail-scaffold` to access the directory on the terminal
+- Then run `bundle update` to update gem file
 - And type `bundle install` to load all gems in this folder.
 - After run `rails db:migrate` for migration.
 - Type `rails s` on the terminal, and type `localhost:3000` on your browser.